Workshops and Courses

 The series of courses provides practical training in:

-• low-impact log extraction methods with a mid-sized farm tractor with forestry winch and draft animals
+low-impact log extraction methods with a mid-sized farm tractor with forestry winch and draft horses

 Cooperative Economics, Thought, and Rural Leadership Courses